Social isolation is a growing epidemic, world-wide

 It seems that social media usage increases when people feel lonely, but actually, it makes it worse.
 It's not just social media, but devices, smartphones, texting, virtual reality, remote work, artificial intelligence, and assistive technologies, to name just a few, contribute to this loneliness epidemic and have quickly and dramatically changed how we live, work, communicate, and socialize.

 These technologies are pervasive in our lives.
 Nearly all teens and adults under 65 (96-99%), and 75% of adults 65 and over, say that they use the internet extensively.
 Americans spend an average of six hours per day on digital media.
-One-in-three U.S. adults 18 and over report that they are online “almost constantly,” and the percentage of teens ages 13 to 17 years who say they are online “almost constantly” has doubled since 2015.
+One-in-three U.S. adults 18 and over report that they are online “almost constantly,” and the percentage of teens ages 13 to 17 years who say they are online “almost constantly” has doubled since 2015, with more than half reporting it would be hard to give up social media.

 Our devices have become an integral part of our daily lives, and they are undoubtedly here to stay and we have only seen the tip of the iceberg of what's coming in terms of technological advancements and the devices that will accompany them.
 However, as much as we rely on them, it is essential to manage our usage to prevent them from consuming our lives entirely.